lgariv/SeeYa/README.md

 # SeeYa
-Shows WhatsApp contact profile photo instead of the app logo in notifications!
+Shows WhatsApp chat profile photo instead of the app logo in notifications.